Biden tightens methane emissions rule amid push for more oil | Headlines

 Biden announced a supplemental rule cracking down on emissions of methane — a potent greenhouse gas that contributes significantly to global warming and packs a stronger short-term punch than even carbon dioxide — as he attended a global climate conference in Egypt.

-The new methane rule will help ensure that the United States meets a goal set by more than 100 nations to cut methane emissions by 30 per cent by 2030 from 2020 levels, Biden said.
+The new methane rule will help ensure that the United States meets a goal set by more than 100 nations to cut methane emissions by 30% by 2030 from 2020 levels, Biden said.

-“I can stand here as president ... say with confidence, the United States of America will meet our emissions targets by 2030,'' he said.
+“I can ... say with confidence, the United States of America will meet our emissions targets by 2030,'' he said.

 The Environmental Protection Agency rule follows up on a proposal Biden announced last year at a United Nations climate summit in Scotland.
 The 2021 rule targets emissions from existing oil and gas wells nationwide, rather than focusing only on new wells as previous EPA regulations have done.